Rosetta Check

 How much does it cost?

-Rosetta Check is free until the end of June 2026.
-After that it will be £2.99 as a one-time purchase from the Mac App Store.
+Rosetta Check is a one-time £6.99 purchase from the Mac App Store.
 No subscriptions, no in-app purchases, no ads.
 Buy once, use forever.

 Privacy Policy